Thermalization-Induced Entropy-Rate Representation of Internal Energy in a Damped Quantum Oscillator

+We have shown that, when relaxation is incorporated consistently at the generator level within GKLS dynamics, thermodynamic structure ceases to be fully described by state functions.
+Instead, it acquires an intrinsic dependence on the rate of entropy change, $E=E(S,\dot S)$, implying that thermalization enlarges the thermodynamic state space from $S$ to $(S,\dot S)$.
+This establishes a dynamical extension of thermodynamics beyond the conventional state-function framework.

-The key distinction from finite-time thermodynamics is structural modification of thermodynamic potentials.
-In conventional approaches, rate dependence appears through protocol-dependent dissipation or irreversible work functionals~\cite{Salamon1983,Andresen1984,Deffner2010}, while the internal energy remains a function of instantaneous state variables.
-Here, by contrast, the generator-level relaxation produces a kinetic contribution directly in the internal energy, leading to $E=E(S,\dot S)$ during thermalization.
-The rate dependence is therefore not an external correction but an intrinsic consequence of detailed-balance dynamics.
+This constitutes a structural departure from finite-time thermodynamics.
+In conventional approaches, rate dependence appears through protocol-dependent dissipation or irreversible work functionals~\cite{Salamon1983,Andresen1984,Deffner2010}, while thermodynamic potentials remain functions of instantaneous variables.
+Here, by contrast, detailed-balance relaxation introduces a dynamical thermodynamic coordinate whose evolution generates a kinetic contribution directly in the internal energy.
+Rate dependence is therefore not an external correction, but an intrinsic feature of thermodynamic structure.

-Although demonstrated for a single harmonic oscillator, the mechanism is generic for quadratic bosonic systems.
-Any free quantum field decomposes into independent normal modes, each behaving as an effective oscillator with its own relaxing frequency $\omega_{{\mathcal I},\mathbf k}(t)$ and kinetic coefficient $\alpha_{\mathbf k}$ determined by the bath spectral density.
-Applying the present construction mode by mode yields

-so that rate-dependent contributions add over momentum sectors.
-Entropy production similarly decomposes into a sum of Onsager-type flux-force relations, indicating that this dynamical extension persists in many-body and field-theoretic settings.
-This reasoning applies equally to transverse modes of the electromagnetic field weakly coupled to thermal charged matter, where each polarization mode behaves as a damped harmonic oscillator.
-The harmonic oscillator thus provides the minimal realization of a structure that extends naturally to free quantum fields.
-This observation may be relevant in settings where entropy production accompanies parametric amplification, such as reservoir-engineered many-body systems~\cite{Poyatos1996}, cavity optomechanical platforms~\cite{Aspelmeyer2014}, or particle production in curved spacetime~\cite{Parker1969,BirrellDavies}.
+This framework extends naturally beyond single-particle systems.
+In the field-theoretic setting, the system is described by a continuum of modes, each carrying its own dynamical thermodynamic coordinate.
+In this case, the internal energy takes the form of a mode sum,

+showing that thermodynamics beyond state functions persists at the level of quantum fields.
+The thermodynamic state space thus becomes effectively infinite-dimensional, suggesting a hydrodynamic-like description in which thermodynamic potentials depend on both local fields and their time derivatives.
+The same mechanism applies to interacting systems, such as electromagnetic modes coupled to a thermal electronic environment, indicating that the harmonic oscillator provides a minimal realization of a general dynamical extension of thermodynamics.

+The rate-dependent contribution to the internal energy admits a natural interpretation as a kinetic term in an extended thermodynamic description.
+In this picture, the emergent coordinate plays the role of a generalized thermodynamic degree of freedom, while its time derivative acts as a velocity.
+The relaxation rate $\alpha$ sets the scale of this kinetic contribution, analogous to an inverse inertia.
+This suggests that nonequilibrium thermodynamics may be formulated on a dynamical state space endowed with an effective geometric structure, where entropy production is associated with motion in this space.